Rishabh-Nagar/surge_price_prediction/README.md

 # Surge Price Prediction

-This is the Surge Price Classification Project, which uses Machine Learning Models to analyse the price.
+This is the Surge Price Classification Project, which uses Machine Learning Models to analyse the surge price.

 ### Models Used